dmnrcht/BikeTracks/doc/report.md

 #### Track file format

-The tracks are sent to the API in their .gpx format.
-Here is an example.
+The tracks are sent to the API in their .gpx format using a POST method.
+Here is an example of a .gpx file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>